Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 `AggregationType` determines exactly how the current measurement value will be calculated:
 - `COVERED_COUNT` - the total number of units of code that were executed
 - `MISSED_COUNT` - the total number of units of code that were not executed
 - `COVERED_PERCENTAGE` - is the number of covered units divided by the number of all units and multiplied by 100.
-This is a default value
+This is a default value.
 - `MISSED_PERCENTAGE` - is the number of uncovered units divided by the number of all units and multiplied by 100

 To calculate the coverage value, units are grouped by various entities.